 What is ORDP?

 ORDP is a CDL driver’s first line of protection against tickets, citations, and points.
 Professional drivers all over the country have been using the ORDP attorney network to protect them from tickets since 1989.
 ORDP offers you the most for your money, whether it’s paid CDL attorney fees, bond or bail postings, appeal fees or our great discount program.
-ORDP is the legal plan that offers both outstanding protection and great benefits!
+ORDP is the legal plan that offers both outstanding protection and great truck driver benefits!

 What happens after I get a ticket?